EU Commission dismisses problems with ECB oversight

-BRUSSELS (Reuters) - The European Central Bank can oversee lenders in a banking union, the European Union’s top regulatory official said on Thursday, playing down a report that said a proposed new ECB supervisory structure would be illegal.
+BRUSSELS, Oct 18 (Reuters) - The European Central Bank can oversee lenders in a banking union, the EU’s top regulatory official said on Thursday, contradicting a report that said a proposed new ECB supervisory structure would be illegal.

-The EU is in the process of trying to establish a banking union among the eurozone and any non-eurozone countries that want to join, with a single supervisory authority attached to the ECB being put in charge of overseeing all the banks.

-The Financial Times reported on Wednesday that one of the EU’s top legal advisers had written an opinion saying the new structure would be “illegal” and that changes would more than likely have to be made to the EU’s treaty.
+The Financial Times reported on Wednesday that one of the European Union’s top legal advisers had written an opinion saying the new structure would be “illegal” and that changes would more than likely have to be made to the EU’s treaty.

-While the 12-page opinion does raise a series of concerns about the legal obstacles that will have to be negotiated to allow the ECB to carry out the proposed role, it does not state categorically that it would be illegal.

-“The Council may establish a supervisory body within the ECB as long as the bodies and rules established by the treaties for final decision-making within the ECB remain unaltered,” the Council Legal Service said in the conclusion of its report, seen by Reuters.
+But Reuters has obtained the 12-page opinion from the European Council’s legal expert and it does not state that the proposed supervisory authority at the ECB would be against EU law, although it does highlight a series of legal obstacles to establishing it.

+“The proposal that we have made is legally sound,” said Michel Barnier, the European commissioner responsible for financial regulation and the legislation to establish a banking union.

 “We need to make sure that the final solution is solid from both the political and legal perspective.”